 Connecting to a Wi-Fi network should only take a few moments.
 If the LED is showing this state for too long, then please make sure you are in the range of a previously set Wi-Fi network, or turn on AP mode by pressing the button for 3 seconds, and set up a new Wi-Fi connection again.
 See the Connecting the openSPOT2 to a Wi-Fi network information on how to set up a Wi-Fi network connection in AP mode.

-openSPOT2 is trying to connect to the selected server:
+openSPOT2 is connected to the Wi-Fi network and trying to connect to the selected server:

 Connecting to a server should only take a few moments.
 If the LED is showing this state for too long, then please see more information in the Troubleshooting section.

 openSPOT2 is connected to the selected server and is standing by:

 openSPOT2 is connected to the selected server and is in powersave mode:

 openSPOT2 is connected to the Wi-Fi network, but there's a problem with the internet connection: